MrSparxxx/JustInCase/readme.md

 11. Evading a ban by using an alternate account will result in a permanent ban on both accounts.

 12. No Harassment towards players or staff.
 This includes homophobia, threats, racism, sexism, anti-religion, etc.  Depending on the severity, it can be a ZERO tolerance situation resulting in a ban.
-The ONLY exception is using the word ìNigga.î
+The ONLY exception is using the word ‚ÄúNigga.‚Äù

 13. No voice changers or soundboards; the only exception is DJs and Hobos.